 Quick overview:

 A Nokia Lumia smartphone accidentally sold on Ebay contained an app that nobody knows about yet - and was supposed to remain secret.
 The story of this discovery reads suspiciously similar to the discovery of the redesigned iPhone 4 a few years ago.
-What is exciting, however, is that new Windows versions - including Windows Phone 8 Blue - get a voice assistant like Apple's "Siri" or Google's "Now".
+What is exciting, however, is that new versions of Windows - including Windows Phone 8 Blue - are getting a voice assistant like Apple's "Siri" or Google's "Now".

-Whether the leak in June was intentional or a coincidence remains speculation, of course - read on to find out how the Nokia phone with the new version of Windows Phone went public in this article.
-The information behind it is certainly interesting: "zCortanaApp" - the name of the voice recognition app (see also picture above) could be of central importance for what Microsoft is planning for the further development of its Windows product world.
+Whether the leak in June was intentional or a coincidence remains speculation, of course - you can read how the Nokia phone with the new version of Windows Phone came to the public's attention in this English-language article.
+The information behind it is certainly interesting: "zCortanaApp" - the name of the voice recognition app (see also image above) could be of central importance for what Microsoft is planning for the further development of its Windows product world.

-Cortana should also be available across all Windows platforms - Windows, Windows Phone and Xbox are to be equipped with it (more info about Windows Phone).
+In addition, Cortana is to be available across all Windows platforms - Windows, Windows Phone and also the Xbox are to be equipped with it (more information on Windows Phone).

 What is behind "Cortana"?